-- (a) OPM supplied 2013 subscription income or carrier supplied 2013 premium income plus; - (b) Any amount paid to the plan as a result of the 2013 reconciliation less; - (c) Any amount paid to OPM as a result of the 2013 reconciliation. - Any amount withheld due to an outstanding audit will be included in (b). - Amounts recovered from the carrier due to an audit will be included in (c).
+- (a) OPM supplied 2014 subscription income or carrier supplied 2014 premium income plus; - (b) Any amount due the plan as a direct result of reconciling the 2014 rates.
+This excludes amounts owed or due OPM from previous years' reconciliations less; - (c) Any amount due OPM as a direct result of reconciling the 2014 rates.
+This excludes amounts owed or due OPM from previous years' reconciliations. - Any amount withheld due to an outstanding audit will be included in (b). - Amounts recovered from the carrier due to an audit will be included in (c).